crossbario/autobahn-python/docs/wamp/programming.rst

 *Subscribers* subscribe to topics they are interested in with *Brokers*. *Publishers* initiate publication first at a *Broker*. *Brokers* route events incoming from *Publishers* to *Subscribers* that are subscribed to respective topics.

 The *Publisher* and *Subscriber* will usually run application code, while the *Broker* works as a generic router for events thus decoupling *Publishers* from *Subscribers*.
-That is, there can be many *Subscribers* written in different languages on different machines which can all receive a single event published by an independant *Publisher*.
+That is, there can be many *Subscribers* written in different languages on different machines which can all receive a single event published by an independent *Publisher*.

 .. _subscribing-to-topics: